The Gadsden Flag

 More recently the Gadsden Flag has reappeared, being claimed by conservative organisations and various libertarian groups as a banner representing their particular dogma.

 On a personal note, I really like the concepts of libertarianism and if I was under duress to identify with a particular ideology I would likely tick the libertarianism box.
 Having said that, I don’t really understand this desire to build a club, create a secret handshake or indeed appropriate a historical flag to represent a group of people.
 I suppose I can broadly appreciate the marketing value of a ‘cool’ flag and the group psychology involved, I’m just weary of the identity echo chamber, group-think and getting wrapped up in libertarianism the brand.
-Also yellow just isn’t my colour.
+Also yellow just isn’t really my colour.
 But just because I have no interest promoting my political beliefs by draping the Gadsden across my living room wall doesn’t mean you shouldn’t.
 Each to their own.
 I more of a…

 ‘Do not commit to any side or cause but yourself’